How can a water softener help in your home?

 Hard water and limescale problems

-This limescale build-up can really make a difference!
-Limescale can reduce the efficiency of an A-rated boiler to a C-rating and just 3.2mm of scale can increase fuel bills by as much as 25%!
+- just 3.2mm of scale can increase fuel bills by as much as 25%!

-Scaled-up heat exchanger from a boiler...
+Scaled-up heat exchanger

-and what it should look like!
+... and what it should look like!

-The images below show some of the benefits of fitting a water softener:
+Visible benefits of installing a water softener:

 - Clean and shiny taps, showerheads, baths, basins, showers and kettles;